htham-eituc/SafeTravel-Server/README.md

 ## Project Structure

-The project follows a clean architecture pattern, separating concerns into `application`, `domain`, `infrastructure`, and `presentation` layers:
+The project follows a clean architecture pattern, separating concerns into `application`, `domain`, `infrastructure`, and `presentation` layers.
+This structure promotes maintainability, scalability, and testability by ensuring a clear separation of responsibilities.

 ```
 SafeTravel-Server/